-  Remember, you are the expert, you know best.
-There’s no better way to show for it than by laughing at other people’s work.
+Remember, you are the expert.
+You know best.
+There’s no better way to show it than by laughing at other people’s work.

 Just point randomly at some elements of the previous design and say some completely irrelevant things about how you could have easily made them better.
-For example: “this logo is completely not visible, I would make it much bigger” or “this color sucks, I would use something that focuses more attention on the site’s content,” and so on.
+For example: “This logo is completely invisible.
+I would make it much bigger,” or “This color is terrible.
+I would use something that focuses more attention on the site’s content,” and so on.

-Also, use a lot of smart expressions when talking about the site.
-Like: “social media exposure,” or “usable and error-free HTML structure.”
+Also, use a lot of smart expressions when talking about the site, such as “social media exposure” or “usable and error-free HTML structure.”
 It helps.
 True story.

 Comic Sans is mainstream.
-Clients love mainstream.
+Clients love mainstream fonts.
 Besides, the font is friendly, playful, and has a heartwarming vibe to it.
 It makes people say “oooohh” like they just saw a kitten.

 Yea, whatever.
 Doesn’t matter.

-If someone points out anything they don’t like about your creation respond violently and tell them why they’re wrong.
+If someone points out anything they don’t like about your creation, respond assertively and tell them why they’re wrong.

-If there’s a problem with your design (and you’ve already received 100% of the money) don’t even bother answering phone calls, emails, or any other form of communication thereafter.
+If there is a problem with your design (and you have already received 100% of the payment), do not bother answering phone calls, emails, or any other form of communication thereafter.

-If your previous client requests some work to be done for free because it wasn’t done properly in the first place then you act as if you were dead, no longer designing, or use any other excuse that will save you from doing any work at all.
+If your previous client requests some work to be done for free because it was not done properly in the first place, then act as if you are unavailable, no longer designing, or use any other excuse that will save you from doing any work at all.

-If your client asks for some further paid work, on the other hand, you are there waiting and gladly, willing to help.
-Of course, now you can charge 8 times the honest amount because the client won’t go to someone else anyway.
+If your client asks for further paid work, on the other hand, be there and willing to help.
+Of course, you can charge a fair amount for your services, but do not overcharge just because the client has no other options.

 — Switching back to reality —